 Why do Educate Together schools not have a uniform?

 Students don’t wear uniforms.
 Educate Together school communities opt for agreed dress codes instead of uniforms.
 The dress code is developed by parents, teachers and students together, promoting safety and equality at school.
-This child-centred approach empowers the individuality of the students while respecting their identities.
-Read more about Educate Together’s equality-based ethos here.
+This learner-centred approach empowers the individuality of the students while respecting their identities.

 Why do Educate Together’s allow teachers to be called by their first names?